 Talismans For Greatsword Build

-There are a lot of Talismans in Elden Ring, but we’ve picked out a few that can absolutely make or break your character.
-So as part of this Elden Ring Greatsword Build, we’ll go over some of them and explain their importance and uses.
+There are a lot of Talismans in Elden Ring, but I’ve picked out a few that can absolutely make or break your character.
+So, as part of this Elden Ring Greatsword Build, I’ll review some of them and explain their importance and uses.

 Elden Ring Greatsword Build Tips